 Education is hard.

-Creating a learning process where you transfer experience to one person to an other is not a trivial task.
+Creating a learning process where you transfer experience to one person to an other is no trivial task.

-So… until then, we have to find other ways to go about it.
+But, since it is not, we will have to find other ways to go about it.

 The guy is headmaster of the West Rise School.